Animarathon/animarathon16vn/game/images/kirsten_art/README.md

-All artwork in this directory was drawn for us by the wonderful Kirsten McLaughlin.
+All artwork in this directory was drawn for us by the great Kirsten McLaughlin.
 As you can see, it's pretty high quality! - MPB